South Florida vs. Marquette Predictions & Picks - Women's NCAA Tournament First Round

 Marquette Schedule Analysis

-- The Golden Eagles captured their signature win of the season on February 8, when they beat the UConn Huskies, who rank No. 6 in the AP's Top 25, by a score of 59-52.
+- The Golden Eagles' best win this season came against the UConn Huskies, a squad ranked inside the AP's Top 25 (No. 6).
+The Golden Eagles secured the 59-52 win at home on February 8.

-- The Golden Eagles have tied for the 31st-most Quadrant 1 victories in the nation (four), but also have tied for the 24th-most Quadrant 1 losses (10).
+- The Golden Eagles have four Quadrant 1 wins, tied for the 31st-most in Division I. But they also have 10 Quadrant 1 losses, tied for the 24th-most.

-- Based on the RPI, the Bulls have nine wins versus Quadrant 3 opponents, the most in Division 1.
+- Based on the RPI, the Bulls have nine wins versus Quadrant 3 opponents, the most in the nation.

 Marquette 2022-23 Best Wins